Clinician Change Management

 Supporting clinicians with virtual care tools and training.

-But to optimize their use of virtual care, clinicians need the right tools and training.
-The Clinician Change Management project will help ensure that clinicians and other health workers are well-equipped to help transform care — so more people can benefit from equitable, safe and high-quality virtual care.
+But to optimize the use of virtual care, clinicians need the right tools and training.
+In partnership with Healthcare Excellence Canada, the Clinician Change Management Project helps ensure that clinicians and other health workers are well-equipped to help transform care — so more people can benefit from equitable, safe and high-quality virtual care.

 Clinician Change Management Project

-Validated through interviews, focus groups, social media scans and a survey of more than 200 clinicians and support staff, Infoway and HEC have identified three areas of focus for the Clinician Change Toolkit:
+The Clinician Change Virtual Care Toolkit focuses on three priority areas identified by clinicians and were validated through interviews, focus groups, social media scans and a survey of more than 200 clinicians and support staff

-Clinicians and support staff need support to enhance the quality and safety of virtual care delivery, including communication skills (e.g., web-side manner, virtual relationship building) and virtual assessment skills (e.g., virtual diagnostic cues).
+- Quality and safe virtual care interactions: Resources to enhance the quality and safety of virtual care delivery, including virtual relationship building and conducting physical examinations.

 Patient Digital Health Learning Program